Soma-Adithya/Local_RAG/README.md

 # Local RAG-based Content Engine
-This repository contains a local **RAG (Retrieve and Generate)**-based Content Engine designed to analyze and compare PDF documents.
+This repository contains a local **RAG**-based Content Engine designed to analyze and compare PDF documents.
 The engine utilizes a local Large Language Model (LLM), local embeddings, a vector store, and a Streamlit chatbot to generate insights and comparisons.

 The system runs entirely locally without relying on any external APIs, ensuring data privacy and security for users.
 It is implemented using various tools such as Langchain, Ollama, ChromaDB, Streamlit, and PyTorch, providing a robust and scalable solution for document analysis.